18 of the best books to read on vacation in 2023

 Read Tomorrow, and Tomorrow, and Tomorrow for… one of the most wonderfully creative and gripping books I’ve read in a long time, named Goodreads Fiction Book of the Year 2022.

 This fiction bestseller is the story of two nerdy kids who meet in a hospital, bond over video games, and years later start their own game company.
-This brings them money and fame, but also tragedy.
+This brings them money and fame, but also loss.
 I adored it.

 Gripping books to read on vacation